OS2sandbox/sandbox-samtale-documentation/README.md

 # Sandbox-samtale (ENG)

-This is the documentation repositpry for theOS2 samtale project In this documentation you will foind both technical and non technical informations.
+This is the documentation repository for the OS2 samtale project In this documentation you will find both technical and non technical informations.
 The Documentation providet is partly in danish and Partly in english, in order to support both nativ speaking Danish endusers and non native speaking followers and supplyers.

 Main purpose of this repository is to provide the information needed in order for stakeholders to access Project and product information in a structured and easy to user manner.